 Guerrilla marketing was coined Jay Conrad Levinson in his 1984 book ‘Guerrilla Advertising’.
 Nowadays, it’s related to small businesses with limited funding.
 Nonetheless, it seduced big corporations to use it for the exposure and increasing ROI many-folds.

 When entrepreneur magazine interviewed several guerrilla marketing experts, they didn’t hesitate to share their two cents on one the most heated and experiment topics to gain exposure;

 “…unauthorized and disruptive” and “sticky.” – Brett Zaccardi of Street Attack

 “…brand activation that isn’t 100 percent permitted by the city, event or establishment.” – Adam Salacuse, Founder and President of ALT TERRAIN

 “…is a state of mind.
 It simply isn’t guerrilla if it isn’t newsworthy.” – Drew Neisser, CEO of Renegade Marketing

-Another incredible example of guerrilla marketing can be seen in a film production titled ‘Blair Witch Project’, which was shot in 1999 by five graduates of the University of Central Florida Film Program.
-The Blair Witch Project grossed $248,639,099 worldwide.
+Another remarkable instance of guerrilla marketing was seen in a film production entitled ‘Blair Witch Project,’ which was filmed by five University of Central Florida Film Program students in 1999.
+The Blair Witch Project internationally grossed $248,639,099.

 Guerrilla Marketing is for Big Companies

-Following are some of the things that you may consider to executing;
+Below are some of the things you could consider executing;

-Similar to any kind of marketing, guerrilla marketing’s success heavily depends on the right location among the right people.
-No matter if you are taking the approach of graffiti on walls/streets, or doing it on foot.
-The prominent location still counted as a huge factor.
+As with any kind of marketing, the effectiveness of guerrilla marketing depends heavily on the right position among the right people.
+Either you take the graffiti method on walls / sidewalks, or you do it on foot.
+Still, the prominent location counted as a huge factor.